 Dua (Th-ankh you!) ♥.

 Amen Par Ankh was established across the span of 2009 and 2012.
 We organized as a non-profit Par Ankh (temple of life) ministry, that uses the Black Panther focus on serving the Ancient First Peoples' neighborhoods for balanced change, by providing spiritual, mental and physical life options.
 Focused on the spiritual aspects of healing and self-help, seminars, classes, Libations, Cultural Arts Events and services, private Consultations sessions, Outreach, Handcrafts and industrial Arts are offered.

 In 2012 The Amen Ankh Urban Farm and Amen Ankh Akademy was opened as a STEAM (Science Technology, Engineering, Arts, Mathematics) Teaching and Therapeutic farm to show the economically sustainable possibilities that any family can have right in the middle of a food desert and urban neighborhood.
-We began doing business as Amen Ankh Akademy Homeschool Cooperative and opened our second location, the Auset Pr Ankh guesthouse.
-Since the opening of our offices, hundreds of people have benefited from profound emotional, spiritual, and physical improvements and have been provided the tools to continue moving themselves forward toward life health, prosperity and wellness.
+We began doing business as Amen Ankh Akademy Homeschool Cooperative and the Auset Heru Pr Ankh guesthouse.
+Since our opening, hundreds of people have benefited from profound emotional, spiritual, and physical improvements and have been provided the tools to continue moving themselves forward toward life health, prosperity and wellness.